Veeam Plug-in Management Infrastructure

 On Microsoft Windows computers, Veeam Backup & Replication connects to a computer using the administrative share (admin$) of the target computer.
 An account that you plan to use to connect to a computer included in the protection group must have access to the administrative share.

 On Linux computers, Veeam Backup & Replication also installs Veeam Deployer Service.
 For the first time, Veeam Backup & Replication connects to a computer using SSH.
-Alter the first connection, Veeam Backup & Replication can continue using SSH or start using Veeam Installer Service and Veeam Deployer Service.
+After the first connection, Veeam Backup & Replication can continue using SSH or start using Veeam Installer Service and Veeam Deployer Service.

-The distribution server is an architecture component in the Veeam Plug-in management infrastructure used for automated deployment of Veeam Agent setup files to protected computers.
+The distribution server is an architecture component in the Veeam Plug-in management infrastructure used for automated deployment of Veeam Plug-in setup files to protected computers.
 When you instruct Veeam Backup & Replication to install Veeam Plug-in on a protected computer, the Veeam backup server communicates to the distribution server, and Veeam Backup & Replication uploads Veeam Plug-in setup files from the distribution server to the target computer.

 By default, the role of the distribution server is assigned to the backup server.
 However, you can deploy a dedicated distribution server to reduce workload on the backup server.
 To deploy a distribution server, you need to add a Windows-based server to Veeam Backup & Replication.
 To learn more, see the Adding Microsoft Windows Servers section in the Veeam Backup & Replication User Guide.
 After you assigned the role of distribution server, you need to select this server in the properties of a protection group.
 To learn more, see Specify Discovery and Deployment Options.